Centenarian: Centenarians in antiquity

 Reliable references to individuals in antiquity who lived past 100 years are quite rare, but they do exist.
 For instance, Cicero's wife Terentia was reported by Pliny the Elder to have lived from 98 BC to 6 AD, 103 years.
 Regnal dates of Bronze Age monarchs are notoriously unreliable; the sixth dynasty Egyptian ruler Pepi II is sometimes listed as having lived c.
 2278, as he is said to have reigned for 94 years, but alternative readings cite a reign of just 64 years.
 Adad-guppi, mother of the last king of the Neo-Babylonian Empire Nabonidus apparently lived from c.
 648-544 BC (c.
 104 years) according to inscriptions on funeral steles.
-Zhao Tuo, a Qin Dynasty general, reportedly lived from 240–137 BC.
+Zhao Tuo, a Qin Dynasty general, reportedly lived to age 103.
+Tuoba Liwei also reportedly lived to 103.
 Marcus Valerius Corvus reportedly lived to 100.

 Diogenes Laërtius (c.
 AD 250) gives one of the earliest references regarding the plausible centenarian longevity given by a scientist, the astronomer Hipparchus of Nicaea (c.
 185), who, according to the doxographer, said that the philosopher Democritus of Abdera (c.
 470/460) lived 109 years.
 Other ancient accounts of Democritus agree that the philosopher lived at least 90 years.
 The case of Democritus differs from those of, for example, Epimenides of Crete (7th and 6th centuries BC), who is said to have lived an implausible 154, 157, or 290 years, depending on the source.

 Other ancient Greek philosophers thought to have lived beyond the age of 90 include Xenophanes of Colophon (c.
 570/565), Pyrrho of Ellis (c.
 360), Gorgias of Leontinoi, and Eratosthenes of Cirene (c.
 285).
 Also, the Greek rhetorician Isocrates of Athens (436–338 BC) lived 97/98 years and the famous Greek tragedian Sophocles (497/496-406/405 BC) lived at least 90 years.

 Hosius of Córdoba, the man who convinced Constantine the Great to call the First Council of Nicaea, reportedly lived to age 102.

 A rare record of an ordinary person who lived to be a centenarian is the tombstone of Roman British legionary veteran Julius Valens, inscribed "VIXIT ANNIS C".

+It is believed the 7th century Pope Agatho lived to 103-104, making him the longest lived pope to this day as well as the only pope to become a centenarian.

 In the medieval period, Albert Azzo II, Margrave of Milan (d.
 1097) is said by Bernold of Constance to have lived past 100 years (iam maior centenario).
+Also in the medieval period, Ramwood (d.
+1000) was known to live 100 years.